jimm/patchmaster/site/file-format.md

 ---
 layout: page
-title: PatchMaster Files
+title: File Format
-permalink: /file-format/
 ---

-# PatchMaster Files

 > Source code in files.
-How quaint.\\
+How quaint.
 >
 > -- Attributed to Kent Beck